Zaidizz96/songr/README.md

 - `/capitalize/{text}`: Converts the provided text to uppercase and displays it.
 - `/`: Displays a list of albums objects as a cards
 - `/save` : save the album entity to the database as a record after been filled with fields
+- `/saveSong` : save the song entity to the database as a record after been filled with fields
+- `/deleteSong/{id}` : delete song record from database

 ## Project Structure
 The project structure is organized as follows: